GURS FELLOWSHIP & MATCH

 Requirements are:

-1. Applicant should obtain medical licensure or postgraduate registration with the College of Physicians and Surgeons of Alberta (depending on funding source).
+1. Applicant should obtain post-graduate medical licensure and registration with the College of Physicians and Surgeons of Alberta (depending on funding source).

 View the Reconstructive Surgical Case Log Here